-IOC Evaluation Commission confirms passion and expertise of Milan-Cortina project shaped by Olympic Agenda 2020
+IOC Evaluation Commission confirms passion and expertise of Milano Cortina project shaped by Olympic Agenda 2020

-The International Olympic Committee (IOC) Evaluation Commission today concluded a five-day working visit to Italy, during which it verified that the Milan-Cortina candidature for the Olympic and Paralympic Games 2026 has successfully embedded the recommendations of Olympic Agenda 2020.
+The International Olympic Committee (IOC) Evaluation Commission today concluded a five-day working visit to Italy, during which it verified that the Milano Cortina candidature for the Olympic and Paralympic Games 2026 has successfully embedded the recommendations of Olympic Agenda 2020.

 The project maximises the use of venues that boast strong identification with their respective winter sports, and local people who are passionate about attending and organising world-class events year after year.